jphmrst/cl-org-sampler/README.md

 code, write your Common Lisp documentation strings in Org-mode format and use this system to extract each symbol usage into its own separate Org file.
 Then your user manual and other documentation can just include these sampled extracts.
-Updates to the manual can then be automated from updates to the docstrings - which we're more likely to actually remember to do.
+Updates to the manual can be automated from updates to the docstrings - which we're more likely to actually remember to do.